Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

-As Table \ref{tab:local-accuracy} shows, \method cannot always improve detection across tasks.
-In some tasks like Rough anomalies in Tile, a simple baseline like random CutOut shows higher AUC than other models.
+Table \ref{tab:local-accuracy} shows the success of \method throughout different tasks, but also its limitation in some tasks.
+In tasks like Rough anomalies in Tile, a simple baseline like random CutOut shows the best AUC.
 This is because some anomaly types are hard to mimic with CutDiff due to the inherent mismatch of the augmentation function.
-Fig. \ref{fig:limitation} shows two example anomaly types, Tile-Oil and Carpet-Thread, where \method cannot improve over the baselines.
-Local defects of Oil are brighter than the background, whereas CutDiff rather darkens the chosen patch.
-Anomalies of Thread type contain long thin threads, which are also hard to represent with CutDiff regardless of hyperparameter values.

-As a general framework, the performance of \method is affected by the detector model and augmentation function used.
-As the first systematic study for unsupervised augmentation tuning, we propose two differentiable augmentation functions for local and semantic anomalies, respectively, and show the success of \method on two types of testbeds as proof of concept.
-We leave it as a future work to design a broader family of differentiable augmentations which can deal with more diverse types of anomalies, that also apply to data modalities other than images.